Box office and Venue: Monday to Friday, 9am-3pm

 In the event of a pandemic, Government, Council or Coordinator direction where the event is cancelled, any monies paid towards hire of the venue, including deposit, will be refunded.

 In the event of a cancellation by the Customer, notice of such cancellation must be received in writing by the Coordinator.
+A cancellation fee will be charged at the amount of the deposit paid.

 Cancellation of a Hire less than ninety (90) days prior to the Event will result in fifty percent (50%) payment by the Customer of any charges outlined in the Agreement.